 The Future is Bright

-After I drew up my bullet journal’s future log, it didn’t feel nearly as scary.
-The idea I had built up in my head made it seem as this enormous, daunting task.
-In reality, the spread was very simple to create and even easier to fill.
-If something doesn’t quite fit the parameters of my set up, I just write a note and all is well.
-I don’t need to worry about planning for every kind of event and possibility.
-Really, it’s not so bad!
+After I drew up my first bullet journal future log, it didn’t feel nearly as scary.
+The idea I had built up in my head made it seem like this enormous, daunting task.
+In reality, a future log is straightforward to create and even easier to fill.
+Don’t worry if something doesn’t quite fit the parameters of your setup; just adjust as you go.

-If you have been avoiding putting off future planning, give this simple log a try.
-Just like planning a budget – whether you like it or not, you’re going to have to deal with it.
+If you have been avoiding putting off future planning, give one of these future logs a try.
+Whether you plan for the future or not, it’s coming.
 So why not get a little extra control by planning ahead?